Wearables Data – More Trouble Than It’s Worth?

 USA Today published an article on wearable devices today written by Dalvin Brown that addressed a real concern for physicians.
-Devices like the Apple Watch or Fitbit can provide a lot of data but clinicians don’t know what to do with it.
+Devices like the Apple Watch or Fitbit can provide a lot of wearables data but many clinicians don’t know what to do with it.
 The article, Doctors say most metrics provided by your Apple Watch, Fitbit aren’t helpful to them, points out that “while more and more of us are wearing fitness trackers, doctors are still trying to figure out what to do about data provided by wearables.”

 Spencer Health Solutions’ Chief Scientific Officer, Alan Menius, had a few thoughts to share on the “data dump” dilemma.